jmfolds/gatsby-starter-netlify-cms/src/pages/about/index.md

 Section 2:

-Any person who is interested in sculptural art shall be eligible for membership upon submitting an application to the secretary or treasurer or president or vice president.
+Any person who is interested in sculptural art shall be eligible for membership upon asking the secretary or treasurer or president or vice president.

 Section 3: